Smart Growth Streets and Emergency Response

 These resources are the result of a partnership between EPA, the Congress for the New Urbanism (CNU), and local firefighters from across the country that began in 2008:

-Other resources on this topic came from EPA's previous collaboration with the Local Government Commission:
+Other resources on this topic came from EPA's previous collaboration with the Local Government Commission (now known as CivicWell):

-- Emergency Response, Traffic Calming and Traditional Neighborhood Streets Exit (2001): Addresses concerns that fire departments and other emergency responders have about efforts to calm traffic and build narrower streets, discusses the impact of different treatments on emergency response times, and explains what works and what does not.
+- Emergency Response, Traffic Calming and Traditional Neighborhood Streets: Addresses concerns that fire departments and other emergency responders have about efforts to calm traffic and build narrower streets, discusses the impact of different treatments on emergency response times, and explains what works and what does not.